Your questions, answered.

 Yes!
 You can always apply and enter the Teach Newark candidate pool, but you can only apply for vacancies for which you have the required certification(s).
 If you obtain the necessary certification to be qualified for a current vacancy, contact the Talent Team and we can update your profile so you can search for those vacancies.

-Do I need a New Jersey teacher’s license to teach in Newark Public Schools?
+Do I need a New Jersey teacher’s license to teach in Newark Board of Education?

-To apply for a teaching position with Newark Public Schools, you must be eligible for a license to teach in the state of New Jersey.
+To apply for a teaching position with the Newark Board of Education, you must be eligible for a license to teach in the state of New Jersey.
 Whether you already have a New Jersey standard teaching certificate or a teaching certificate from another state, went through a traditional teacher preparation program or just have experience in the subject you want to teach, the state of New Jersey has a certification option for you.
 Learn more about these options.

-Do I have to live in New Jersey to teach in Newark Public Schools?
+Do I have to live in New Jersey to teach with the Newark Board of Education?

 Effective September 1, 2011, in accordance with the New Jersey First Act (P.L.
 2011, c.70) all employees of public school districts must reside in the State of New Jersey.
 All newly hired employees who do not reside in New Jersey will have one year after the date employment begins to relocate residency to New Jersey.
 You may also submit a hardship appeal that is reviewed by the state to determine if you can receive a waiver from this requirement.